Maintaining a Table

 While working with MySQL databases, you do a lot of changes such as data insert, update, and deletion, which may cause table fragmentation.
 As a result, the database server performance is deteriorated.
 To handle this, periodic maintenance is required.

-The following uses the Optimize operation as an example to explain how to maintain tables.
+The following uses the Check operation as an example to explain how to maintain tables.

 - On the top menu bar, choose Database Management.

 - On the displayed Objects page, select Tables, locate the target table, and choose More > Maintain > Check in the Operation column.Figure 1 Maintaining a table

 - In the displayed dialog box, click Yes.Figure 2 Check